monero-integrations/monerophp/README.md

 # Monero Library
-A Monero library written in PHP by the Moner-Integrations team.
+A Monero library written in PHP by the Monero-Integrations team.

 ## How It Works
 This library has 2 parts.
 The first is a wrapper for the monero-wallet-rpc JSON RPC API.
 (Monero_Payments.php)